Future of global business services Bookmark has been added

 Digital isn’t a technology.
 It’s a strategy.

-Cross-functional and global organizational models such as GBS are becoming more relevant in fostering and enabling enterprise-wide change.
+Cross-functional and global organizational models such as global business services (GBS) are becoming more relevant in fostering and enabling enterprise-wide change.
 GBS provides improved access to cross-functional data, draws talent from dispersed business units and regions, and shifts focus to customer service and continuous improvement.
 This creates an ideal position from which to incubate new ideas and lead digital business transformation, which is about having:

 - The right strategy